-5 ways to talk to about incontinence
+5 ways to talk to friends and family about incontinence

 Symptoms of urinary incontinence and a weak bladder often affect older women or mothers, especially those who have given natural birth or have pelvic floor dysfunction.
 Studies have however found that it can also affect much younger women who have never given birth.